yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 - Making records and headers optional, thus allowing for an empty file
 - Adding definition of commented lines
 - Adding a section on common implementation concerns
+- Removed "header" parameter for the MIME type

 # Note to Readers